Julien-R44/bentocache-docs/content/docs/options.md

 In hybrid mode, if `false`, then errors thrown by your remote cache will be rethrown, and you will have to handle them yourself.
 Otherwise, they will just be ignored.

-Note that in some cases, like when you use Graceful Retain, errors will not be thrown, even if this option is set to `false`.
+Note that in some cases, like when you use [Grace Periods](./grace_periods.md), errors will not be thrown, even if this option is set to `false`.
+Since this is the whole point of grace periods.

 ### `earlyExpiration`